Frexmax/Tetris-x86-64-Assembly/README.md

 - Down arrow to increase the fall rate of the block, increase per press, holding the key has no effect

 ## Gameplay ?
-The overall gameplay has been kept true to the original with some minor changes in when the level is updated!
+The overall gameplay has been kept true to the original with some minor changes in the way the level is updated!
 In our version the level is updated per 5 blocks, which, like in the original, slightly increases the default speed of the blocks.